soyunpoquitoloco/Sealy/README.md

    - Ensure both PC and ESP32 are on the same network

 **Hardware wiring:**
-- Connect servos to ESP32 GPIO pins (e.g., GPIO 18, 19)
+- Connect servos to ESP32 GPIO pins (servo1 for slumping : 27, servo2 for eyelids : )
-- Connect stepper motor driver to appropriate pins (e.g., STEP on GPIO 26, DIR on GPIO 27)
+- Connect stepper motor driver to appropriate pins (Pin1 : 13, Pin2 : 26, Pin3 : 25, Pin4 : 33)
-- Use external power supply for motors (5V/12V depending on your motors)
+- Use external power supply for motors 5V
-- **Never power motors directly from ESP32 pins** — use separate power with common ground
-- Recommended pins:
-  - Posture servo: GPIO 18
-  - Eyelid servo: GPIO 19
-  - Stepper STEP: GPIO 26
-  - Stepper DIR: GPIO 27

 ---

 ## How to use